Packed with flavor, this shrimp lo mein recipe has tender juicy shrimp, veggies, and egg noodles in a simple sauce.

 What Is Shrimp Lo Mein?

-The difference Lo Mein vs. Chow Mein is the noodles.
-While the dishes are fairly similar, there are some difference.
-Chow mein noodles are typically fried while lo mein noodles are steamed.
+The difference between lo mein and chow mein is the noodles.
+While the dishes are fairly similar, there are some differences.
+Chow mein noodles are typically fried, while lo mein noodles are steamed.

-We add in shrimp because it tastes great and it’s so quick and easy to make but of course this can be made as a chicken lo mein or even just veggies!
+I add shrimp because it tastes great and it a quick protein to cook.
+You can also make chicken lo mein or even just serve it with veggies!

-This recipe is perfect for hectic dinners, it only takes about 30 minutes!
+This recipe is perfect for busy weeknights, it only takes about 30 minutes!

 ingredients for Shrimp Lo Mein on cutting board

-SHRIMP Use raw, peeled and deveined shrimp, medium-sized with the tails removed.
-If using frozen shrimp, run under cold water to thaw before adding to the saucepan.
+Shrimp: Use raw, peeled, and deveined medium-sized shrimp with the tails removed.
+If using frozen shrimp, run under cold water to thaw before adding them to the saucepan.

 Optional toppers: Try chopped peanuts, fresh bean sprouts, chopped basil or cilantro, and a sprinkle of red pepper flakes!
 Don’t forget sambal or sriracha for a spicy kick!